-10.102.1150D PUBLIC LIBRARY STANDARDS: FINANCE (1) General essential standards for public libraries are as follows:

-(a) The board and the director follow fiscal procedures consistent with state law and local government requirements in preparing, presenting, and administering its budget-:

-(b) Local tax revenues provide at least 50% percent of the support for the library.
-Grants, donations, and other revenue sources supplement but do not supplant local tax support.

-(c) The director works with the board to develop an annual financial plan or budget-; and

-(d) Every three years tThe board and the director annually review the adequacy of insurance coverage for the collection and building, and update the coverage as necessary.

-(a) The library sets aside money in a depreciation fund to meet requirements for capital expenditures-; and

-(a) The library has established a foundation or endowment-:

-(b) The foundation board and/or the library board develops a plan for planned giving-:

-(c) The foundation board and/or the library board establishes a policy regarding the acceptance of gifts of real and personal property, endowment funds, and planned giving-:
+- 10.102.1150D PUBLIC LIBRARY STANDARDS: FINANCE (1) General essential standards for public libraries are as follows: - (a) The board and the director follow fiscal procedures consistent with state law and local government requirements in preparing, presenting, and administering its budget-: - (b) Local tax revenues provide at least 50% percent of the support for the library.
+Grants, donations, and other revenue sources supplement but do not supplant local tax support-; - (c) The director works with the board to develop an annual financial plan or budget.; and - (d) Every three years the board and the director annually review the adequacy of insurance coverage for the collection and building, and update the coverage as necessary. - (2) General enhanced standards for public libraries are as follows: - (a) The library sets aside money in a depreciation fund to meet requirements for capital expenditures-; and - (b) remains the same. - (3) General excellent standards for public libraries are as follows: - (a) The library has established a foundation or endowment-; - (b) The foundation board and/or the library board develops a plan for planned giving-; - (c) The foundation board and/or the library board establishes a policy regarding the acceptance of gifts of real and personal property, endowment funds, and planned giving-:

-- (d) The library has a Friends of the Library organization -; and - (e) remains the same.
+- (d) The library has a Friends of the Library organization-; and - (e) remains the same.

-AUTH: 22-1-103, MCA IMP: 22-1-103, 22-1-326, 22-1-327, 22-1-328, 22-1-329, 22-1-330, 22-1-331, MCA
+IMP: 22-1-103, 22-1-326, 22-1-327, 22-1-328, 22-1-329, 22-1-330, 22-1-331, MCA